-- a) All customer owned piping, piping on the outlet side of the meter, must meet the NFPA 54 Natural Fuel Gas Code, as adopted by the State of Vermont, referenced in Section 5, Laws & Governing Codes. - b) If stab fittings are used, VGS recommends the fittings have a double seal on the riser and that a soap test be performed on all connections during the pressure test. - c) All VGS-owned piping (piping on the inlet side of the meter) must meet the Department of Transportation Title 49 CFR Part 192, as adopted by the State of Vermont, referenced in Section 5, Laws & Governing Codes.
+- a) All customer owned piping, which is piping on the outlet side of the meter, must meet the NFPA 54 Natural Fuel Gas Code, as adopted by the State of Vermont, referenced in Section 5, Laws & Governing Codes. - b) If stab fittings are used, VGS recommends the fittings have a double seal on the riser and that a soap test be performed on all connections during the pressure test. - c) All VGS-owned piping (piping on the inlet side of the meter) must meet the Department of Transportation Title 49 CFR Part 192, as adopted by the State of Vermont, referenced in Section 5, Laws & Governing Codes. - d) Copper piping is not allowed for use on inside natural gas piping.